AndroidPatch/APatchDocs/docs/what-is-apatch.md

 # What is APatch?

-APatch is a kernel-based root solution for Android devices that works in kernel mode and grants root privileges to user space apps directly in kernel space.
+APatch is a kernel-based root solution for Android devices that works in kernel mode and grants root privileges to userspace apps directly in kernel space.

 ## Features

 Compatible with most Android devices, not just limited to devices with GKI kernel.

-Supports APModule (APM) similar to Magisk modules.
+Supports APModule (APM), similar to Magisk modules.

 Supports KPModule (KPM), which allows to inject any code into kernel (Provides kernel function `inline-hook` and `syscall-table-hook`).